-The A in the CANSLIM abbreviations refers to Annual Earnings.
-Does the company show good earnings growth for previous years?
-O’Neill suggests an annual growth rate in earnings of at least 25% again.
-He also suggests that a return on equity (ROE) of over 17% should also be checked for, as it implies the company is investing its capital efficiently.
+The “A” in the CANSLIM abbreviations stands for Annual Earnings.
+Is there a strong track record of earnings growth in previous years?
+As O’Neill recommends, seeking an annual growth rate in earnings of at least 25% is advisable.
+Additionally, a return on equity (ROE) exceeding 17% should be examined, as it indicates efficient capital utilization by the company.

 N – New Products, Management, or Price Highs.

-Here I tend to disagree; continually injecting or hiring externally to try to find that magic growth formula very rarely works out positively.
+Here, I tend to disagree; continually injecting or hiring externally to find that magic growth formula rarely works out positively.

 Look at the history of Hewlett Packard (Ticker: HPQ); since the founders left, the company has constantly been injecting new management, merging, and spinning off, to the dismay of its shareholders and employees.

 Finally, the suggestion is that new stock price highs might encourage further demand for the stock and push prices even higher.